mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: Experimental Evaluation

 \subsection{Creating Oracle Models for Evaluation}

 To evaluate the performance of our generated molecules, we construct oracle models focused on Absorption, Distribution, Metabolism, Excretion, Toxicity (ADMET) property prediction.
-We select 6 tasks from the Therapeutics Data Commons (TDC) benchmark \cite{huang2021therapeutics}: \textbf{AMES} (mutagenicity), \textbf{BBBP} (blood-brain barrier permeability), \textbf{CYP3A4} inhibition (metabolism), \textbf{DILI} (drug-induced liver injury), \textbf{HIA} (human intestinal absorption), and \textbf{PGP} (P-glycoprotein substrate classification).
+We select 6 tasks from the Therapeutics Data Commons (TDC) benchmark \citep{huang2021therapeutics}: \textbf{AMES} (mutagenicity), \textbf{BBBP} (blood-brain barrier permeability), \textbf{CYP3A4} inhibition (metabolism), \textbf{DILI} (drug-induced liver injury), \textbf{HIA} (human intestinal absorption), and \textbf{PGP} (P-glycoprotein substrate classification).

-Models are trained using predefined scaffold-based data splits with an 8:1:1 ratio for train, validation, and test sets.
 The detailed training procedure is described in Appendix~\ref{app:oracle}.
-We opt to use robust foundation models—FARM \cite{farm2025}, ChemBERTA-2 \cite{ahmad2022chemberta}, and a GNN \cite{edwards2024molcap}—for ensemble learning.
-To build the ensemble, we use each model as a feature extractor.
-The extracted features are concatenated and passed through a fully connected layer for final prediction.